gruntwork-io/docs/docs/2.0/docs/patcher/concepts/grouping.md

 To implement a no-consolidation workflow, follow the below pseudo-code
 ```
 For each $environment (identified as a glob pattern of folders)
-  run patcher report --include-dirs=$environmen
+  run patcher report --include-dirs=$environment
   for each $target in the output of patcher report
     run patcher update --target=$target
 ```

 ### Dependency-Only Consolidation
 To implement a dependency-only consolidation workflow, run patcher `update` without any `--include-dirs` arguments.
-This will create a single report output.
-The output is a
+This will create a single report output JSON file for all updates.
+Iterate over the targets in that JSON file and run patcher `update` once per identified target.

 ### Environment-Only Consolidation
+To implement a environment-only consolidation workflow, run patcher `update` for each environment....

 ### (Environment x Dependency) Consolidation